 Peter Golden was promoted to Executive Vice President, Talent and Casting, in October 2004.

-Reporting to Glenn Geller, President, CBS Entertainment, and David Stapf, President, CBS Television Studios, Golden oversees all talent and casting operations for CBS primetime and daytime series, limited series, reality series and special programs.
-Additionally, he oversees the casting of all programs produced by CBS Television Studios.
+Reporting to Thom Sherman, Senior Executive Vice President, Programming, CBS Entertainment, and David Stapf, President, CBS Television Studios, Golden oversees all talent and casting operations for CBS primetime and daytime series, limited series, reality series and special programs.
+Additionally, he oversees the casting of all programs produced by CBS Television Studios and CBS All Access.

 Golden joined CBS in January 1996 as Vice President, Talent and Casting, and was named Senior Vice President, Talent and Casting, CBS Entertainment, in August 1998.